Overview

 Using GraphQL

 We recommend using a GraphQL client to introspect and explore the full schema.
+An API key can be used to interact with the API on Apollo Studio, which also can be used to view the lastest version of the schema.
 Our webhook behavior matches our REST API webhook design.

 IDs and timestamps